alexpechkarev/places-autocomplete-svelte/README.md

 ## TypeScript

 This component is written in TypeScript.
-Import types from `places-autocomplete-svelte/interfaces`.
+Import types from `places-autocomplete-svelte/interfaces` and helpers from `places-autocomplete-svelte/gmaps`.

 ## Google Places API & Billing